COMCIFS/Dictionary-Writing-Workshop/Handout-Part3.rst

 It is permissible for data files to present all of the data names from both categories in a single loop.

-.. note:: Anisotropic displacement parameters.
-The DDLm core CIF dictionary allows anisotropic displacement parameters to be presented in a separate loop, described in the ``atom_site_aniso`` category, which is a child category of ``atom_site``.
+.. note:: The DDLm core CIF dictionary allows anisotropic displacement parameters to be presented in a separate loop, described in the ``atom_site_aniso`` category, which is a child category of ``atom_site``.
 This allows those experiments for which many atoms do not have well-determined ADPs to save space in the `atom_site` listing.

-.. note:: Magnetic structures

-   The magnetic structures dictionary makes `atom_site_moment` a child category of `atom_site`, in recognition of the fact that for many structures only a few atomic sites will have associated moments.
+.. note:: The magnetic structures dictionary makes `atom_site_moment` a child category of `atom_site`, in recognition of the fact that for many structures only a few atomic sites will have associated moments.
 In such cases, the moments can be listed in a separate loop.

 The child category after the split is the category that might take only a subset of the key data values.
-In the examples above, not all atom sites have to be listed in the `atom_site_moment` or `_atom_site_aniso` loops.
+In the examples above, not all atom sites have to be listed in the `atom_site_moment` or `_atom_site_aniso` loops, so these are the child categories.

 dREL